Community Climate Funding logo Community Climate Funding logo

 • Canadian municipal corporations or municipal housing/service providers;

-• Canadian non-profit, mission-driven affordable housing providers
+• Canadian non-profit, mission-driven affordable housing providers, including cooperatives

 An Indigenous community is an eligible lead applicant if they are partnering with a Canadian municipal government on an eligible project, or if they have a shared service agreement with a Canadian municipal government related to municipal infrastructure, climate change or adaptation.